 How do I change my major or minor?

 Each student is assigned a faculty advisor or a professional advisor according to the student’s program.
-Academic advising is intended to foster developmental relationships between faculty members and individual students as a context for helping students progress toward the academic, spiritual, and vocational goals of their program.
+Academic advising helps students know how to progress through their academic program while connecting them to university resources for academic, spiritual, and vocational goals at the institution.
 Undergraduate students on the campus meet with their academic advisors during two to three chapel periods each semester, during pre-registration periods, and when counsel is desired.
 Students are encouraged to contact their academic advisors whenever they desire academic or spiritual advice.
 Students in online programs that have five and six-week courses will be assigned a professional advisor that will help facilitate open communication with the University.

 Athletes have special academic requirements and guidelines that they need to follow for athletic eligibility.
 The Director of Athletic Compliance is a resource to help students maintain those special eligibility requirements.
 The Director of Athletic Compliance partners with the Office of Academic Advising, and other departments to help support a healthy academic environment for athletes.